facebook/openzl/doc/mkdocs/doc/sddl/instant-parse.md

 ### 1. Dependencies on Parsed Fields

-The most common case: a field's size or offset depends on a previously parsed value.
+The most common case: a field or array size depends on another field referenced within the same scope.

 ```sddl
 Record Container() = {